Navigation

 Calcium-channel blockers may interact with some foods and medicines.
 For instance:

-• grapefruit juice can increase the effects of some calcium-channel blockers, which can cause problems
+• grapefruit juice can increase the effects of some calcium-channel blockers

-• alcohol and calcium-channel blockers can both cause low blood pressure, so together might cause problems
+• alcohol and calcium-channel blockers both lower blood pressure, so taking both can cause problems

-Check the information that comes with your medicine to see if there are any recommendations about foods and drinks to avoid.
-And if you have any queries, ask your pharmacist.
+Check your medicine’s patient information leaflet for any foods or drinks to avoid.
+If you have any queries, ask your pharmacist.

-Calcium-channel blockers may interact with other medicines, including some other heart medicines and some antibiotics.
+Calcium-channel blockers may interact with other medicines.
+This includes some other heart medicines and some antibiotics.
 If you’re taking beta-blockers, you won’t be able to take certain calcium-channel blockers.
-Always check with your pharmacist or doctor before you take any other medicines or herbal remedies at the same time as a calcium-channel blocker.

 Side-effects of calcium-channel blockers